“As a freelancer, how do I choose my niche? And do I need to niche down at all?”

 Also note that one of the three – the Mass-Appeal Specialist – does not involve niching.
 As I said at the top of this piece, niching is something you should consider, not something that you must do.
 Just make sure that you have a strategic rationale for your decision.

-The area that I want you to avoid is the bottom right: A broad offer for an undefined niche.
+The area that I want you to avoid is the bottom left: A broad offer for an undefined niche.
 This is the Land of the Vague, and it’s the death zone in which Vague Virgil has chosen to pitch his tent.

 I’ve spoken with many Vague Virgils.
 And I left every one of those conversations with no idea what they were best at, or in what situation they would be the best person to call.